FOREX-Euro inches higher; much rides on EU events

 "Although it's supported against the backdrop of pretty strong expectations, I think there is certainly still some hesitation to be too optimistic given the disappointments we've had in the past," Kotecha said, referring to market expectations for a European Union summit on Friday.

-A focal point is whether euro zone leaders make enough progress toward fiscal integration and more stringent fiscal discipline to open the way for the European Central Bank to take a greater role in stabilising euro zone bond markets.
+A focal point is whether euro zone leaders make enough progress toward fiscal integration and more stringent fiscal discipline to open the way for the European Central Bank to take a more active role in stabilising euro zone bond markets.

 Even if significant progress on such issues is made at the summit, doubts about their implementation could limit any gains in the euro, said Credit Agricole's Kotecha.